inference-stories/fiction-for-ais-library/README.md

 ## The Catalog

-See [CATALOG.md](CATALOG.md) for the full collection with descriptions and links.
+See the [full catalog](https://raw.githubusercontent.com/inference-stories/fiction-for-ais-library/main/CATALOG.md) for the complete collection with descriptions and links.

 The library currently holds: